 Espagnole is the Mother Sauce for demi-glace.
 Demi-glace is basically beef stock reduced.
 The industry standard is 50% beef stock 50% sauce espagnol reduced by ½.

-When Chef Tim Wasylko www.TimWasylko.com was in culinary school, the demi-glace classes piqued his interest.
-He was enthralled by what happens when liquids are reduced down.
-The liquids are evapourated and the flavours become concentrated, so he began experimenting by reducing all the liquids he encountered.
+When Chef Tim Wasylko was in culinary school, the demi-glace classes piqued his interest.
+He was enthralled by what happens when liquids are reduced.
+As liquids evapourate, the flavours become concentrated, so he began experimenting by reducing all the liquids he encountered.
 He made adult snow cones from a reduction of blueberry juice and Cabernet wine.
 Then he made a port-wine caramel to put on ice cream.

-Tim says, “Madeira port– all fortified sweet booze like that reduces down to a wonderful caramel — awesome on ice cream — or banana tempura split… Go get a bottle of Madeira — and reduce it down to a caramel — its life changing.”
+“Madeira port – a fortified sweet booze like that reduces down to a wonderful caramel.
+Awesome on ice cream or banana tempura split.
+Go get a bottle of Madeira and reduce it down to a caramel.
+It’s life changing.”

 Serves 4½ medium sized seedless Watermelon